March 25 ~ Build a Peaceful World

 “It was that black soil of the Great Depression that led me to a career in agriculture,” he said.

-With a doctorate in plant pathology, Borlaug joined a Rockefeller Foundation agricultural project in Mexico from 1944 through 1960, and developed grain that dramatically yielded crops threefold.
+With a doctorate in plant pathology, Borlaug joined a Rockefeller Foundation agricultural project in Mexico in 1944 and developed high-yield grain varieties that dramatically increased crop production.

 He once said, “Pessimism has no place in action.”

-Working the field with passion and tireless commitment, he created the wheat–rye hybrid triticale, called the “miracle wheat," which helped developing countries become agriculturally self-sufficient and earned him the nickname, “the apostle of wheat.”
+Working in the field with passion and tireless commitment, he helped develop hardier wheat strains and the wheat-rye hybrid triticale.
+His work helped many developing countries become more agriculturally self-sufficient and earned him the nickname “the apostle of wheat.”

 “For a decent and humane life we must also provide an opportunity for good education, remunerative employment, comfortable housing, good clothing, and effective and compassionate medical care.”

 Throughout his life, Borlaug inspired and trained thousands of young scientists.
-In 1986, he established the World Food Prize, a $250,000 annual award given to a person whose work increases global food production.
+In 1986, he established the World Food Prize, an annual award honoring people whose work improves the quality or availability of food around the world.